Dirty-No/ft_printf-testing-tools/README.md

 ft_printf is a 42 school's project where you have to recreate C stdio's printf from scratch.

 ### THIS IS NOT AN "UNIT TEST"
- These are tools allowing you to make your own tests easily
+ These are tools allowing you to make your own tests easily and efficiently.

  # SETUP
 Run this command in the directory where ft_printf's makefile is located :